 Canada’s Auto Recyclers: A Critical Juncture in the Road to Sustainability

-At a recent conference in the U.K., Adam Murray of Solus, which is part of Aviva, outlined a vision for reclaim integration in vehicle repairs that resonates deeply with the Canadian experience.
-While their challenges — traceability, part compatibility and insurer hesitancy — mirror our own, the path forward offers a powerful call to action for recyclers across Canada.
+At a recent UK conference, Adam Murray of Solus (part of Aviva) outlined a vision for reclaiming integration in vehicle repairs that resonates deeply with the Canadian experience.
+While their challenges of traceability, part compatibility, and insurer hesitancy mirror our own, the path forward offers a powerful call to action for recyclers across Canada.

 Where Canada Stands Now

 Despite the environmental and economic benefits of reclaimed parts, adoption rates remain modest.
-In Canada, the majority of insurance repairs still default to new OEM parts, even when quality reclaimed alternatives exist.
-A major barrier continues to be confidence — both in the parts and the processes that bring them to market.
+In Canada, the majority of insurance repairs still default to using new OEM parts, even when quality reclaimed alternatives exist.
+A major barrier continues to be confidence, both in the parts and the processes that bring them to market.

-* Developing a national grading systems aligned with modern vehicle technologies
+Developing national grading systems aligned with modern vehicle technologies.

-One of the more ambitious discussions coming out of the UK involved reclaiming not just cosmetic or structural parts, but a wider range of functional components.
-In Europe, OEMs like Stellantis are already building large-scale remanufacturing hubs.
-If OEMs reclaim that territory without recycler input, we risk being cut out of the circular economy we helped build.
+One of the more ambitious discussions emerging from the UK involved reclaiming not just cosmetic or structural parts, but a wider range of functional components.
+In Europe, OEMs such as Stellantis are already establishing large-scale remanufacturing hubs.
+If OEMs reclaim that territory without input from recyclers, we risk being cut out of the circular economy we helped build.

 Time to Collaborate